swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 Out[7]: 0.5
 ```

 You can "slice" items from within a list.
-Lets say we wanted the second
+Let's say we wanted the second
 through fourth items from voltageList

 ```